Gierlaszek/Airport-simulator/README.md

 3. Either press "Open an Existing Android Studio Project" or click File > Open...
 4. Navigate to folder.
 Press Choose, or OK
 5. Wait for the Gradle execution to complete.
 You should see "app" appear as one of the build configurations
+6. Generate a new URL with a JSON file from the json-generator site.
+The file skeleton is given in the HowJSONShouldLookLike.
+7. In the MainActivity file, the URL should be pasted in the designated place.
-6. Run the application (Run > Run 'App'), choose either a connected device or a simulator to run on
+8. Run the application (Run > Run 'App'), choose either a connected device or a simulator to run on
-7. When the application loads, you will see the initial window.
+9. When the application loads, you will see the initial window.

 ## User Guide
 After starting the application, we will see the window below.
 The next window will appear when the data download from the server is completed.